yorickpeterse/yorickpeterse.com/source/articles/deciding-when-to-collect-garbage.html.md

 delaying the collection, the collector may need to trace fewer objects the next time it runs.

+## The flaw of collecting based on allocations

+Triggering collections based on allocations comes with a flaw: allocations and the amount of garbage may not necessarily be related.
+This means that in some cases a collection may be triggered too soon, while other times collections may be triggered too late.

+Since tracing collectors operate on the live objects, there's not much that can be done about this.
+Reference counting collectors operate on dead objects and thus would have a better view of how much garbage there is, but efficient reference counting collectors are complex and come with their own drawbacks.
+High performance reference counting collectors also behave similar to tracing collectors, but may be much more complex to implement; meaning you may be better off just using a tracing collector.

+There may be some sort of hybrid approach where a tracing collector keeps track of (an estimate of) dead objects, without using a fully blown reference counting system.
+These statistics (perhaps in combination with other statistics) could then be used to decide when a collection is needed.
+I am not aware of any collectors that use this technique, and I have my doubts about the benefits being greater than the drawbacks this technique would introduce.

 ## Deciding when to collect using Rust

-Let's implement a simple strategy to determine when to collect by counting the allocated objects.
+With that all covered, let's implement a simple strategy to determine when to collect by counting the allocated objects.
 For these examples I'll use Rust.
-First we'll start with some
+First we'll start with some boilerplate:
-boilerplate:

 ```rust
 use std::alloc::{alloc, handle_alloc_error, Layout};